georgy93/EventDrive/README.md

 ## Testing the application

+### Manual Tests
+In order to manually test the application navigate to the swagger url.
+There, each end-point will provide and example request that can be executed.
+If wrong input is send the API will return 404 status code and an error object.
+After sending some items to the API and synchronizing them with the worker service you can check the database through SQL Server management studio.
+Use 'localhost' for server and user 'sa' with the password from the docker-compose.yml.
+The password is the value for the SA_PASSWORD key.

+### Automation Tests
 The tests are built with the Specflow testing framework.
 In order to run the tests follow the bellow steps:
 1. Run the application with ```Docker Compose``` option in Visual Studio